ekg/alignment-and-variant-calling-tutorial/README.md

 fastq-dump --split-files SRR1770413
 ```

 `fastq-dump` is in the SRA toolkit.
 It allows directly downloading data from a particular sequencing run ID.
-SRA stores data in a particular compressed format (SRA!) that isn't directly compatible with any downsteam tools, so it's necessary to put things into [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) for further processing.
+SRA stores data in a particular compressed format (SRA!) that isn't directly compatible with any downstream tools, so it's necessary to put things into [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) for further processing.
 The `--split-files` part of the command ensures we get two files, one for the first and second mate in each pair.
 We'll use them in this format when aligning.

 ```bash
 # alternatively, you may want to first download, and then dump